The Story of Beds on Board

 The Beds on Board community is growing everyday.
 Fuelled by the company’s presence at international boat shows, trade marketing channels and some favourable global press.
 Boat listings can be found in over 40 countries and with boats being added continually the growth and diversity is something that will make the service even more appealing to guests.

-The story of Beds on Board looks set to continue into the future as our vision is to be the go-to destination for global boat accommodation.
+The story of Beds on Board looks set to continue into the future as our vision is to be the world’s leading boat accommodation platform.
 Or, as we say, to be Another Way To Stay.
 Visit our website and sign up today.
 Start looking for your next travel inspiration.